-Both a Moderate and a Conservative projection have been generated for the district.
-The Conservative projections are more suitable for budget planning purposes; the Moderate projections more suitable for facilities planning purposes.
+Both a Conservative and Moderate projection have been generated for the district.
+Assuming district revenue is generated on a per pupil basis, the Conservative projection is more suitable for budget planning purposes while the Moderate projection is more suitable for facilities planning purposes.

-As a matter of standard practice, DecisionInsite does not typically include in the Enrollment Projections specialized schools or programs such as Home and Hospital Programs, Community Day Schools or Independent Study Programs.
+As a matter of standard practice, DecisionInsite does not typically include specialized schools or programs such as Home and Hospital Programs, Community Day Schools or Independent Study Programs in the Enrollment

+Projections.
 Our work is focused on projecting grade level enrollment for typical schools that are reported to the state.